aaschool/de2025_Seungju-Lee/README.md

 - An Arduino (ESP32) for sensing proximity and touch
 - LED lighting and sound synthesis software (via MIDI) for environmental response

-This project demonstrates the merging of physical computing, sound design, and spatial interaction for digital ecologies and responsive landscapes.

 ## Project Structure